-Fourth, to create that excess (positive) cashflow and to save regularly is to spend less than you earn.
+Fourth, to create that excess (positive) cash flow and to save regularly is to spend less than you earn.
 How?
 You need to live simply, avoid impulse buying, and create a budget.

 Fifth, there is no secret to spending less than you earn – it’s just a matter of living beneath your means and not “within.”
 Again, your income should be greater than your lifestyle cost for you to create that “excess.”

-Financial security is not so much depending on how much you earn, as it is on how much you spend.
+Financial security is not so much dependent on how much you earn, as it is on how much you spend.
 Many rich people spend more than they earn; many people of very modest means spend a lot less than they earn.
-Some people may have the same income as you, the same number of mouths to feed and the same rent or mortgage to pay, but they are probably spending a lot less than you are.
+Some people may have the same income as you, the same number of mouths to feed, and the same rent or mortgage to pay, but they are probably spending a lot less than you are.

-The common problem of those people who got bigger income tend to upscale their expenses which what we call “lifestyle inflation.”
+The common problem of those people who got bigger income tends to upscale their expenses which is what we call “lifestyle inflation.”
 Do not fall for that trap!
 If you manage to increase your income, do not increase your expenses yet, take that opportunity to invest more or create money machines.

 We all know how important it is to spend less so that we can save more, but far too few of us do a good job at it.
 Our society worships the good life and consumerism.
-Most people can’t let our friends, neighbors or co-workers beat us in the game of acquiring “things”(never ending).
+Most people can’t let our friends, neighbors, or co-workers beat us in the game of acquiring “things”(never-ending).
 If we don’t have them, we are made to feel that we have failed.
 As the famous quote says, “We buy things we don't need with money we don't have to impress people we don't like.”

 We need to do a better job if we want to achieve financial security.
 Once you set your mind to it, cutting expenses can be easy.
 Here are more tips on how to develop your cost-cutting plan: